The Miz: Rise to fame

 Mizanin dropped out of college, where he was pursuing a degree in business, in order to appear on the 10th season of MTV's reality television program The Real World in 2001.
 He went on to appear in multiple seasons of its spin-off series, Real World/Road Rules Challenge, along with contestants from both Road Rules and The Real World, including Battle of the Seasons, The Gauntlet, The Inferno, Battle of the Sexes 2 and The Inferno 2.
 Except for Battle of the Sexes 2, Mizanin made it to the end of all the Challenges on which he competed and won both Battle of the Seasons and The Inferno 2.

-It was during an episode of The Real World that Mizanin first displayed an alter ego known as The Miz.
-In contrast to Mizanin's usually placid demeanor, The Miz was angry, combative and headstrong.
-Mizanin later realized that The Miz would make an excellent professional wrestling gimmick.
+It was during an episode of The Real World that Mizanin first displayed an alter ego known as the Miz.
+In contrast to Mizanin's usually placid demeanor, the Miz was angry, combative and headstrong.
+Mizanin later realized that the Miz would make an excellent professional wrestling gimmick.

 In 2004, he appeared on the Bravo reality show Battle of the Network Reality Stars, in which his team finished second.
 Mizanin was also a contestant in the "Reality Stars" episode of Fear Factor.
 His partner was his former girlfriend and castmate, Trishelle Cannatella, and the two won the competition.
 In April 2007, he appeared on the game show Identity, where he appeared as a stranger, and contestant John Kim correctly identified his identity as a professional wrestler by the odd way he added "Miz-" before most words.
 On October 5, 2011, Miz starred in an episode of H8R.

 Return to MTV

-After a seven-year-long absence from The Challenge, Mizanin returned to the reality show on April 4, 2012 as the host of The Battle of the Exes season finale event and reunion special.
-It marked the first time The Miz appeared on the series since becoming a main-event WWE Superstar.
+After a seven-year-long absence from The Challenge, Mizanin returned to the reality show on April 4, 2012, as the host of The Battle of the Exes season finale event and reunion special.
+It marked the first time he appeared on the series since becoming a main-event WWE Superstar.
 Since then, he had become a mainstay reunion host as well as the host of The Challenge: Champs vs. Stars mini-series.